rkkpmptk/B757-200/README.md

-# Parallel-FS 757-200
+# ParallelFS 757-200

-Welcome to the GitHub repository for the Parallel 757-200, a community made 757.
+Welcome to the GitHub repository for the ParallelFS 757-200, a community made 757.

 ## Installation